CanonicalLtd/maas-docs/en/manage-zones.md

 To assign a node to a zone, from the 'Nodes' page, select a node (or multiple nodes) and choose 'Set Zone' using the 'Take action' button.
-After selecting a zone hit the 'Go' button to apply the change.
+After selecting a zone hit the 'Set zone...' button to apply the change.

-You can also edit a node's individual page to change its zone.
+You can also edit a node's 'Configuration' page to change its zone.

 Both ways are available in the API as well: edit an individual node through a PUT request to the node's URI, or set the zone on multiple nodes at once by